Hey everyone!

 The SciChartOverview is a Scrollbar control which lets you see an overview of your dataset, and scroll left/right at the touch of a button.

-It works on vertical or horizontal charts, you can customize what series get displayed behind the overview, and customize the look & feel of the scroll grips and selection rectangle too.
+Working on vertical or horizontal charts, you can customize what series are displayed behind the overview, and customize the look and feel of the scroll grips and selection rectangle too.

 15. Retina / High DPI Display / Browser Zoom Support